Reloaded-Project/Reloaded.Memory.Buffers/docs/specification/buffer-locator.md

 !!! warning "Given expected use is in hooking frameworks where crashes are expected to be common on dev machines."

 In these scenarios, we cannot waste memory.
 For Linux, we can look through `/dev/shm` for any unused mapping, and unlink them.

+For OSX we look through `$HOME/.reloaded/memory.buffers` for any unused mapping, and unlink them.

 In the reference library, the following code is ran upon successful opening of existing memory mapped file (i.e. only ever once per library instance).

 === "C#"